 The retail banking industry is in no imminent danger of falling to fintech startups.
 But the threat of fintech is growing.
 Retail banks need to start innovating faster.

-They can begin by adopting cutting edge tech that gets results.
+They can begin by adopting cutting-edge tech that gets results.
 One such technology is a self-service debt collection software system.
-Read more about why your retail bank needs a self-service solution in our free guide.